Medicare Supplement insurance covers the out-of-pocket “gaps” in Original Medicare. That’s why it’s often known as Medigap.

 Medigap plan monthly premiums differ depending on several factors, including:

 - Plan type (A through N)

 Different insurers also vary their monthly rates depending on actuarial models, though many offer discounts to those who live with a spouse.

 ● ● ●

 Want to compare plans in your area?
 Our Medicareful Plan Finder was made for that!
 Just enter your zip code and filter by Medicare Supplement.
 You’ll see a list plans in your area, along with their premiums.
-Then you can contact a local licensed sales agent to get expert analysis of each plan.
+Then, you can contact a local licensed sales agent to get an expert analysis of each plan.